What Can You Do With a Public Administration Degree?

 In addition to college accreditation, prospective students should pursue accredited public administration programs.
 The National Association of Schools of Public Affairs and Administration grants accreditation to public administration programs.

-What Can You Do With a Degree in Public Administration?
+What Jobs Can You Get With a Degree in Public Administration?

 Public administration graduates often work in public service roles, including at the state and local levels.
 After earning a degree in public administration, graduates work in government, social services, regional planning, public relations, and public policy roles.